 Global Atomic provides a unique combination of high grade uranium development and cash flow from a recycling facility that produces zinc concentrate.

-• 80% owned by Global Atomic; 20% owned by the Republic of Niger
+• 80% owned by Global Atomic; 20% owned by the Republic of Niger that is strongly supporting the Project

-• A large deposit with global resources in excess of 283 Mlbs U3O8 using a 100 ppm cut-off grade
+• A large deposit with 183 MlbsU3O8 of Indicated Resources and 99 Mlbs of Inferred Resources using a 100 ppm cut-off grade

 • Ore body remains open at depth and along strike, with significant exploration potential in the tenement area